joseeden/joeden/docs/005-Cybersecurity/011-Threats-and-Attacks/002-Threat-Actors.md

 ### Attacker

 An Attacker is always an individual, but a Threat Actor can be either a group or an entity.
 The three most common goals of cybersecurity attackers are DAD:

 - Disclosure
 - Alteration
 - Denial

-For more information, please see [Attacks](../012-List-of-Attacks/).
+For more information, please see [Threats and Attacks](../011-Threats-and-Attacks/050-Attacks.md).

 ### Hackers